Cybersecurity Explained: What It Is & 13 Reasons Cybersecurity is Important

 Get an overview of the most common federal frameworks, who they apply to, and what their requirements are.

-Cybersecurity measures can help protect the availability and resilience of this infrastructure and the essential services it provides.
+As the frequency and intensity of cyber attacks increase, cybersecurity measures are essential for helping to protect the availability and resilience of this infrastructure and the essential services it provides.

 For example, in 2017, Russian military hackers launched a ransomware attack known as NotPetya with Ukraine as its primary target.
 However, NotPetya quickly spread to more than 60 countries, destroying the computer systems of thousands of multinational companies, including the global transport and logistics giant Maersk, the pharmaceutical giant Merck, FedEx’s European subsidiary TNT Express, French construction company Saint-Gobain, food producer Mondelēz, and manufacturer Reckitt Benckiser, among others.
 With the total damage estimated at more than $10 billion, NotPetya is still considered the most destructive and costly cyberattack in history.